m42martin/qmk_firmware/keyboards/planck/keymaps/m42martin/readme.md

 # Files and Structure

 ### Aliases
-I defided to alias a lot of keycodes, mainly to help with formatting, though readability was also a motivator, esp since this is my first QMK project and many of the default keycodes were not obvious.
+I decided to alias a lot of keycodes to help with formatting and readability.